The Merchant's Guild

 • On a case-by-case basis, rehearsing for an event or NPCing in an LARP Adventures Organizer’s module may count for Minimum Working Time (i.e., gathering the materials, creating costumes, rehearsing the motions, setting the stage, and the performance itself.)
 Please discuss ahead of time with the Guild.
 Most Organizer-driven content is acceptable.

-Scheduling: If you’re looking to earn Worked Events toward your Merchant’s Guild benefits, you need to let the Guildmaster know your shop is attending-- ideally a week before the event.
-Exceptions exist, but we want to make sure we know who’s coming and announce it to the Realm to drum up business.
-Some venues will have limited space available.
+• Please let the Guildmaster know your shop is attending-- ideally a week before the event.
+Exceptions exist, but we want to announce it to the Realm to drum up business.
+Some venues have limited space available; Draft Pick governs who goes where.

-Rogue Enablement: At every event, you must have a non-trivial segment of your wares observe the Rogue’s Tier 4 Fence skill discount.
-This means 25% off for Rogues that possess that Skill.
-Price accordingly!
-Likewise, we hold no suspicion for these Fencing Rogues who sell key items to us.
-They’re just like any other supplier to us, so forget their face if asked.
-The same goes for Pickpocket.
-Please facilitate Pickpocketing mechanics (you or others being pickpocketed) out of game and without in-character knowledge.
+At every event, you must have a non-trivial segment of your wares observe the Rogue’s Tier 4 Fence skill discount.
+This means 25% off for Rogues that possess that Skill and tell you about it.

-Driving the Narrative: You may be called upon to serve a critical plot point, story element, mini-adventure, or quest by the Organizers or the Guild generally– or you can drive your own!
+You may be called upon to serve a critical plot point, story element, mini-adventure, or quest by the Organizers or the Guild generally.
 Depending on content and your in-game reputation (see below), these responsibilities may be eligible for reimbursement.
 But we always help with spreading in-game information to characters.

 Benefits